-HIST 192.
-Seminar in Recent Interpretations of American

-History.
-Reading seminar in recent scholarship and current trends in the interpretation of American history.
-Designed especially for present and prospective teachers of history.
+HIST 192A.
+Seminar in Recent Interpretations of United States History.
+Reading seminar in recent scholarship and current trends in the interpretation of United States history.
+Designed especially for History majors and present and prospective teachers of history.
 Note: Not open to lower division students.
 Prerequisite: Passing score on the WPE.
 3 units.

-HIST 193.
-Seminar in Recent Interpretations of European

-History.
-Reading seminar in recent scholarship and current trends in the interpretation of the history of Europe and its impact on the non-Western world.
-Designed especially for present and prospective teachers of history.
+HIST 192B.
+Seminar in Recent Interpretations of European History.
+Reading seminar in recent scholarship and current trends in the interpretation of European history.
+Designed especially for History majors and present and prospective teachers of history.
 Note: Not open to lower division students.
 Prerequisite: Passing score on the WPE.
 3 units.